 A shared understanding of account status: One of the biggest challenges of a large company is providing a consistent record of the status of each account.
 Companies with many touch points including sales, provisioning, product customization, etc. must all have a source of truth to understand the level of service to dedicate to a given customer account.
 CRM software provides repeatable and reliable workflow management to ensure that customers are prioritized accurately based on their account status.

-Who Uses CRM Software?
+Who Uses CRM-System?

 The majority of workers at a B2B company will frequently access a CRM.
 This is because it houses customer information such as email addresses, job titles, social media accounts, and other key revenue data.
 However, below are the teams that will likely use CRM software more often: